 Listen to This Article:

-Picture yourself in a culinary career.
+Are you picturing yourself in a culinary career?

 What do you see?

 Are you photographing exquisitely prepared food for a best-selling cookbook?
 Or elegantly describing the flavors of a delicious restaurant meal in your own blog or magazine column?
 You could even be planning weddings or providing nutritional guidance to private clients.
-You know what all of these careers have in common?
-They take place outside of the kitchen.

 If you love cooking and have always dreamed of becoming the head chef at a restaurant, then by all means, follow the path to a career in the kitchen.
 But if you enjoy the idea of working with food (or just adjacent to it) but aren’t necessarily sold on working in a kitchen, there are many exciting opportunities for you to explore.